Jaydbrown/ValidFi/README.md

-# SecureData DApp on Stellar Soroban
+# ValidFi DApp on Stellar Soroban

 A decentralized identity and data verification platform built on the Stellar Soroban Smart Contract Platform.
 SecureData enables users to securely store, verify, and share their identity documents using blockchain technology, zero-knowledge proofs, and AI-powered verification.